josephcc/SemanticReaderOpenPlatform/app/PaperPlain/tutorial.md

 ### Annotations

-Paper plain provides three types of annotations that are overlayed over the paper using the `AnnotationOverlay` component.
-All annotation components consist of one or more [BoundingBox](https://github.com/allenai/pdf-component-library/blob/main/ui/library/src/components/BoundingBox.tsx) from the `pdf-components` library and a [Popover](https://ant.design/components/popover) component from `antd`.
+PaperPlain provides three types of annotations that are overlayed on the paper using the `AnnotationOverlay` component.
+All annotation components consist of one or more [BoundingBoxes](https://github.com/allenai/pdf-component-library/blob/main/ui/library/src/components/BoundingBox.tsx) from the PaperCraft library and a [Popover](https://ant.design/components/popover) component from `antd`.

 All annotations are rendered in the `AnnotationOverlay` component.